tom-krieger/cis_security_hardening/README.md

 ### Deprecation notices

-> Version 4.0.0 will be the final CIS benchmark for CentOS 7.
-There will be a final CentOS 7 update to cover version 4.0.0 but there will be no further development on CentOS 7.
-Bug fixes will be done on basis of PRs.
+> **Version 4.0.0 will be the final CIS benchmark for CentOS 7 and Redhat 7.
+There will be a final CentOS 7/Redhat 7 update to cover these versions but there will be no further development on CentOS 7/Redhat 7.
+Bug fixes will be done on basis of PRs.**

 ## Setup